 Out of all the meals my mum cooked for us.
 Hands down her soup was the best.
 She’d usually start it on a Saturday morning.
 By the time I’d get home from sport in the afternoon, it would be casually bubbling away on the stove.
 The smell gradually taking over every room in the house.

 Over time, I’ve mastered my own soup.
 I always keep extra stock in the freezer.
 In every sized container.
 30mL shots to add to sautéed vegetables and 250mL pots to make a quick cup of soup in the afternoon.
-A stock is one of those things I’ve learnt must be made from scratch.
-Tinned or cubed stock just doesn’t cut it.

 Makes: 3 litres